d-krupke/cpsat-primer/03_big_picture.md

     OR-Tools also comes with a dedicated solver for network flow problems.
   - ...

-As you can see, there are many tools and techniques to solve optimization problems.
-CP-SAT is one of the more general approaches and a great option for many problems.
-If you frequently have to deal with combinatorial optimization problems, you should definitely get familiar with CP-SAT.
-It is good enough for most problems, and superior for some, which is amazing for a free and open-source tool.
+As evident, there exists a diverse array of tools and techniques for solving optimization problems.
+CP-SAT stands out as a versatile approach, particularly well-suited for combinatorial optimization challenges.
+If you frequently encounter these types of problems, becoming proficient with CP-SAT is highly recommended.
+Its effectiveness across a broad spectrum of scenarios - excelling in many - is remarkable for a tool that is both free and open-source.

 ---